 - IconCMO: Best for church management, integrated payroll, and scalability

-- PowerChurch Plus: Best desktop accounting software for churches
+- PowerChurch Plus: Best simple desktop accounting software for churches

-- QuickBooks Online: Best easy-to-use accounting software that can be customized to the accounting needs of churches
+- QuickBooks Online: Best easy-to-use accounting software for churches

 Best Church Accounting Software Compared